kleinschmidt/animorph/README.md

 Clone this repository and add it to your Matlab path.
-Then import the [package namespace](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) where you want to use the package, or use qualify names:
+Then import the [package namespace](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) where you want to use the package, or use qualified names:

 ```matlab
 cd <local installed directory>